carla-simulator/carla/Docs/python_api.md

 - <a name="carla.VehiclePhysicsControl.damping_rate_full_throttle"></a>**<font color="#f8805a">damping_rate_full_throttle</font>** (_float_)
 Damping rate when the throttle is maximum.
 - <a name="carla.VehiclePhysicsControl.damping_rate_zero_throttle_clutch_engaged"></a>**<font color="#f8805a">damping_rate_zero_throttle_clutch_engaged</font>** (_float_)
-Damping rate when the thottle is zero with clutch engaged.
+Damping rate when the throttle is zero with clutch engaged.
 - <a name="carla.VehiclePhysicsControl.damping_rate_zero_throttle_clutch_disengaged"></a>**<font color="#f8805a">damping_rate_zero_throttle_clutch_disengaged</font>** (_float_)
 Damping rate when the throttle is zero with clutch disengaged.
 - <a name="carla.VehiclePhysicsControl.use_gear_autobox"></a>**<font color="#f8805a">use_gear_autobox</font>** (_bool_)
-If true, the vehicle will have automatic transmission.
+If true, the vehicle will have an automatic transmission.
 - <a name="carla.VehiclePhysicsControl.gear_switch_time"></a>**<font color="#f8805a">gear_switch_time</font>** (_float_)
 Switching time between gears.
 - <a name="carla.VehiclePhysicsControl.clutch_strength"></a>**<font color="#f8805a">clutch_strength</font>** (_float_)